devsecfranklin/talk-hack-the-universe/PITCHME.md

 @snap[west span-70 text-left text-07 text-yellow]
 @ul[circles](false)

-- Sheer bulk of data coming in is challenging, esp w/ interferometry
+- Amount of data coming in is challenging, esp with interferometry
 - Post processing in a timely manner
 - Correlation of Interferometric data can be challenging.
 - Need for extreme clock precision and sync.